 Purpose of the SCPF

 The Student Cultural Programming Fee (SCPF) offers financial and educational support for culturally significant programming and initiatives coordinated by students, faculty, and staff on campus.
 The purpose of SCPF is to advance cultural awareness and social justice education, and promote diversity, equity, and inclusion throughout campus.
 Events must be free to the entire campus.

 Any student organization affiliated with the University of Illinois and/or university program or department may apply for funding from the SCPF.
+However, student organizations are encouraged to utilize SORF first.
 For more details, see the full funding guidelines.

 SCPF Staff Advisory Team